RobertAhlin/motocross-in-action/README.md

 ## Credits
 ---
 As you probably can see, I have got a lot of insiration from the Love Running project.
-Hence that was a good walktroug project and gave me a ton of knowledge.
+Hence that was a good walkthroug project and gave me a ton of knowledge.

 Other that that:
 All the text are authored by me.
 All the pictures are taken by me or my fiancé.
 The hero logo is done by me.